volution/kawipiko/documentation/readme.rst

 For a complete list of features please consult the `features section <#features>`__.
 Unfortunately, there are also some tradeoffs as described in the `limitations section <#limitations>`__ (although none are critical).

-With regard to performance, as described in the `benchmarks section <#benchmarks>`__, ``kawipiko`` is on par with NGinx, sustaining 72k requests / second with 0.4ms latency for 99% of the requests even on my 6 years old laptop.
+With regard to performance, as described in the `benchmarks section <#benchmarks>`__, ``kawipiko`` is at least on-par with NGinx, sustaining over 100K requests / second with 0.25ms latency for 99% of the requests even on my 6 years old laptop.
 However the main advantage over NGinx is not raw performance, but deployment and configuration simplicity, plus efficient management and storage of large collections of many small files.